starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/user_auth.rst

         return ()
     end

-``verify_ecdsa_signature`` behaves like an assert -- in case the signature is invalid, the function will revert the entire transaction.
+``verify_ecdsa_signature`` behaves like an assert -- in the case that the signature is invalid, the function will revert the entire transaction.

 .. topic:: Note